jschneier/django-storages/docs/backends/amazon-S3.rst

 *****

-There are two backends for interacting with Amazon's S3, one based on boto3 and an older one based on boto3.
+There are two backends for interacting with Amazon's S3, one based on boto3 and an older one based on boto.
 It is highly recommended that all new projects (at least) use the boto3 backend since it has many bug fixes and performance improvements over boto and is the future; boto is lightly maintained if at all.
 The boto based backed will continue to be maintained